miriamsorace/MA5953-Creating-Your-Own-Data/README.md

 See folder ["Class 8 Material"](https://github.com/miriamsorace/MA5953-Creating-Your-Own-Data/tree/main/Class%208)

-### Class 9: Text Mining I - Text Pre-Processing and the Document-Term Matrix
+### 11 FEB 2021 - Class 9: Text Mining I - Text Pre-Processing and the Document-Term Matrix

 This class will provide you with an overview of various text mining methods, from supervised to unsupervised ones, from classification to scaling ones.
 You will see some empirical applications of the various methods from the political science field.
 You will learn about corpora, tokens, stemming, stop-words, keywords-in-context, the td-idf measure, and - crucially - about the document-feature matrix (dfm) and the bag of words assumption.
 The lecture will also discuss the core functions from the quanteda package to clean and trim the dfm.